 SG Group Holdings Limited (the "Company") was incorporated and registered as an exempted company with limited liability in the Cayman Islands under the Companies Law, Chapter 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands on 8 October 2015.
-The ordinary shares of the Company have been listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 21 March 2017.
+The ordinary shares of the Company have been listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").